ZaiqiangWu/RTV/training_instructions.md

 ```
 python Training/upperbody_training.py  --model pix2pixHD_RGBA --input_nc 6 --output_nc=4 --batchSize 4 --img_size 512 --dataset_path ./PerGarmentDatasets/<dataset name> --name <garment name> --niter 80 --niter_decay 80
 ```
+A checkpoint will be generated under `./Pe`.

 ## Step 5
+Run this command to use your trained checkpoint for virtual try-on.
+We provide an example video as input here.

 Work in progress ...